Top 10 Green Land Ramps in Magic: The Gathering

 2. Nissa's Pilgrimage

 Without its spell mastery trait, Nissa's Pilgrimage is a slightly restricted Cultivate, searching two lands from your deck and placing one onto the field tapped and the other into your hand.
-However, this time, the lands have to be basic forests; no swarming with islands, swamps, or mountains.
+However, this time, the lands have to be basic forests, so no swarming with islands, swamps, or mountains.

 Still, this is a nice effect for just three mana, and if you achieve Pilgrimage's spell mastery condition by having at least two sorceries or instants in your graveyard, you actually search your deck for three forests, now fielding one and adding two to hand.
 In this case, you've prepared a tapped forest while pulling two from your deck, skillfully stockpiling for extra plays from Azusa, Summer Bloom, or...